Sayeem3051/opensre/README.md

 > an open reinforcement learning environment for infrastructure incident response, with end-to-end tests and synthetic incident simulations for realistic production failures

 We do that by:
-- running [scored synthetic RCA suites](tests/synthetic/rds_postgres/README.md) for RDS PostgreSQL that check root-cause accuracy, required evidence, and adversarial red herrings
+- running scored synthetic RCA suites that check root-cause accuracy, required evidence, and adversarial red herrings [(tests/synthetic)](tests/synthetic/rds_postgres)
-- running [Kubernetes end-to-end tests](tests/e2e/kubernetes/) and the [`test-thorough` CI matrix](.github/workflows/ci.yml) across cloud-backed scenarios like CloudWatch, Lambda, ECS Fargate, and Flink
+- running real world end-to-end tests across cloud-backed scenarios including Kubernetes, EC2, CloudWatch, Lambda, ECS Fargate, and Flink [(tests/e2e)](tests/e2e)

 Our goal is to scale this into thousands of realistic infrastructure failure scenarios and become the benchmark and training ground for AI SRE.